yassinefikrat/knowledge-chef/docs/spec.md

 * *Recipe* : Entry that is either a how-to, a bug fix or a workaround.

-* *Database* : Collection of recipes.
+* *Cookbook* : Collection of recipes.
 Doesn't have to actually be a database, could very well be just a collection of files.

 ## Scenarios